Former state routes in Pennsylvania: PA 78

 Pennsylvania Route 78 was a 55 mi north–south state highway located in western Pennsylvania.
 The southern terminus of the route was at Pennsylvania Route 8 in Brady Township/Butler County.
 The northern terminus was at Pennsylvania Route 408 in Richmond Township/Crawford County.

 The route was deleted in 1961 and replaced with Pennsylvania Route 173 from PA 8 to Pennsylvania Route 27 and Pennsylvania Route 198 from PA 27 to Gilbert Road four miles (6 km) south of PA 408.

 PA 79

-Pennsylvania Route 79 was the designation for what is now State Route 2010, a Quadrant Route located in southeastern Erie County, Pennsylvania.
+Pennsylvania Route 79 was the designation for what is now Pennsylvania Route 2010, a Quadrant Route located in southeastern Erie County, Pennsylvania.
 The southern terminus of the route is at Pennsylvania Route 89 in the Concord Township hamlet of Concord Corners.
 The northern terminus is at U.S. Route 6 and Pennsylvania Route 8 in Union City.
 PA 79, designated in 1928, was replaced by PA 178 in 1961.
 That same year, construction began on Interstate 79 which now bears the SR 0079 designation.